-You’ll find at least one valuable strategy you haven’t yet tried to grow your business in this book.
+You’ll find at least one valuable strategy you haven’t yet tried to grow your business in Getting Everything You Can Out Of All You’ve Got.
 I’m sure of it.
 However, the summary on Blinkist is rather short, so I recommend you jump straight to the book with this one.
 If you’re in “What should I try next mode?” this is the book to read.

 What else can you learn from the blinks?

 - An uncommon approach to commissions that motivates your sales people far more than any other

 - How Sears gets its customers to come back over and over